 - However, the major pro of the S-Corp is that you avoid double taxation.
 Because the tax liability is passed down to the shareholders instead of the corporation.

 - And you still get the liability protection that the C-Corp offers.

-- The con of a S-Corp is that you must have articles of incorporations and record corporate minutes.
+- The con of an S-Corp is that you must have articles of incorporation and record corporate minutes.

 Now let’s cover the 5th and last entity which is the LLC.
 LLC stands for limited liability.

-For me, it’s like a combination of sole proprietorship, partnerships, c-corps and s-corps all- bulked into one flexible option.
+For me, it’s like a combination of a sole proprietorship, partnerships, C-corps and S-corps all- bulked into one flexible option.

 - The major pro of an LLC is that it offers more control and flexibility while also providing liability protection.